Dry skin is an annoyance for anybody, and it can also affect our pets. If…

-CBD is safe for your dog.
+CBD is generally safe for your dog.
 It is non-intoxicating, so it most certainly will not get your dog high.
 CBD comes from the hemp plant, which naturally contains a high CBD to THC ratio.
-In fact, the negligible THC content in hemp is what gives CBD its favorable characteristics–all the desirable health benefits without the high.
+Most CBD products contain zero THC, which can be ideal for your dog.

-CBD is very safe for dogs.
-That being said, the only adverse effects that can occur are a result of drug-drug interactions.
+That being said, the adverse effects that may occur are a result of drug-drug interactions.
 Therefore, it is always best to consult your vet before using CBD for your dog.

 Possible Side Effects of CBD Include:

-- Dry mouth – CBD can affect saliva production, resulting in a dry mouth and a sensation of thirst.
+- Dry mouth – CBD may affect saliva production, resulting in a dry mouth and a sensation of thirst.

-- Lowered blood pressure – CBD in high doses can cause a small drop in blood pressure, along with slight light-headedness.
+- Lowered blood pressure – CBD in high doses may cause a small drop in blood pressure, along with slight light-headedness.

-- Drowsiness – CBD promotes relaxation, in high doses, it can cause drowsiness.
+- Drowsiness – CBD promotes relaxation, in high doses, it may cause drowsiness.